consensus-shipyard/mir/samples/chat-demo/README.md

 tmux kill-session -t demo
 ```

-This version of the application, even it uses network communication over the loopback interfase,
+This version of the application, even it uses network communication over the loopback interface,
 can only be run locally, because the network addresses of all nodes are hard-coded to be `127.0.0.1`.
 It is trivial though to modify it for communication over the actual network by either changing the
 addresses to something else or to make them command-line parameters.